onefoursix/docker-sdc-hdi-ubuntu/README.md

 #### HDInsights Common Certs and Scripts

-In order to read encrypted Azure Storage Account keys from the HDInsights hadoop config file `core-site.xml`, the HDInsights Cluster certs and `decrypt.sh` script need to be copied to this project.
+In order to read encrypted Azure Storage Account keys from the HDInsights hadoop config file `core-site.xml`, the HDInsights Cluster certs and `decrypt.sh` script be copied to this project.
+An alternative would be to replace the encrypted Storage Account keys in `core-site.xml` and to replace them with plain-text keys and to also remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
+I prefer leaving the encrypted keys in place

 Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from one of the target HDInsights Cluster's nodes